USCGC Maria Bray: Operational history

 The Coast Guard took ownership of Maria Bray on 6 April 2000, and placed her "in commission, special" status.
 To reach her new home port she sailed from Lake Michigan through the Great Lakes, and out into the Atlantic.
 She paused off the Thatcher Island lights, once maintained by her namesake, for a wreath-laying ceremony with members of the Thatcher Island Association which operates them today.
 The ship was placed in full commission at a ceremony at Coast Guard Station Mayport on 26 July 2000.

 Maria Bray's buoy tending involves lifting them onto her deck where marine growth is scraped and pressure washed off, inspecting the buoy itself, and replacing lights, solar cells, and radar transponders.
 The mooring chain or synthetic cable is inspected and replaced as needed.
 The concrete block mooring anchor is also inspected.

 In August 2017 Maria Bray deployed to the Gulf of Mexico to assist in the recovery from Hurricane Harvey.
-The ship helped repair damaged buoys and to relocate those had had been moved from their charted positions large waves so that maritime commerce could safely recommence.
+The ship helped repair damaged buoys and to relocate those that had been moved from their charted positions by large waves so that maritime commerce could safely recommence.

 The bulk of Maria Bray's year is spent at sea tending its buoys, or in port maintaining the ship.
 She has been asked to perform other missions, as described below.